cleburn/cleburn/README.md

 ## Connect

+🤝 *Thanks for stopping by.
+If you're exploring AI, data, or systems that actually solve problems — let's connect.*

 **LinkedIn:** [linkedin.com/in/cleburnwalker](https://www.linkedin.com/in/cleburnwalker)
 **Email:** cleburn.walker@gmail.com

-Always open to collaboration, conversation, and learning together.

----

-🤝 *Thanks for stopping by.
-If you're exploring AI, data, or systems that actually solve problems — let's connect.*